Own Your Stack.

 01The stack

 Not a pile of repos — a coherent stack, each layer open source and useful on its own.
-Every model call flows up through a router you own, gets real work done, passes a security layer that gates every action, and rests on datastores that run with or without a server.
+Every model call flows up through a router you own, gets real work done, and passes a security layer that gates every action.
 Pick one tool, or run the whole thing.

 Each tool is MIT-licensed and useful on its own — the full set lives at github.com/askalf.
-On top of all of it sits askalf, a self-hosted AI workforce platform that runs the whole stack as one operation.
+On top of all of it sits askalf — the AI operation that runs Sprayberry Labs on this exact stack, one human approving what matters.

 02Where to begin